TairMa23/Face-Emotion-Recognition/README.md

 🎯 **Introduction**
 This project demonstrates how to use OpenCV for capturing video frames from a webcam and the FER library for detecting facial emotions in real-time.
 The detected emotions are displayed on the screen along with bounding boxes around detected faces.

+✨ **Features**
+* Real-time emotion detection from a webcam feed.
+* Display of the most prominent emotion and its score for each detected face.
+* Bounding boxes around detected faces.
+* Easy-to-use and extend

+🚀 **Usage**
+To run the emotion detection script, simply execute the following command:

+python detect_emotions.py